Hidnish/Milestone-Project-2-Kyoto/README.md

 #### Unsolved bugs

-1. Sometimes, the home gallery becomes blank instead of showing the next picture.
+1. Sometimes, the home slideshow becomes shows the white background instead of displaying the next picture.
+2. When clicking on a location button for the first time, the map does not center the marker's popup.
+This causes the popup to partly overflow out of the map in small screen sizes.
+However, the problem does not reoccur after the first click.
+3. On certain mobile browsers (i.e. Safari), it is sometimes necessary to hold pressed on a marker (on the map) in order to open the popup attached, instead of just tapping on it.

+---